TD Ameritrade review

 Trading on TD Ameritrade web platforms and other applications

-TD Ameritrade offer a user-friendly custom trading platform, available as a browser based web application.
-If you would rather see a comparison of MT4 brokers, you can so here.
+TD Ameritrade provides traders with a modern custom platform that can be accessed through a browser-based web application.
+If you would rather see a MT4 brokers, or MT5 brokers you can do so here.

-TD Ameritrade also offer mobile apps, for Android and iOS making it easier to keep an eye on and execute your trades while you’re on the move.
+TD Ameritrade also offer mobile apps for Android and iOS trading apps help you stay on top of your trades and execute them on the go.

 See TD Ameritrade's platforms